By Barbara O’Neill, Ph.D., CFP®, [email protected]

 - Complain When You are Victimized– The CFPB received 40,800 complaints from service members in 2020 about consumer financial products or services.
 The CFPB forwards complaints to companies, with a response typically in 15 to 60 days, or to another agency that can better assist.
 Four categories of response are: in progress, closed with explanation, closed with non-monetary relief, and closed with monetary relief.

-For further information about military scams and how to avoid them, visit the Military Consumer Blog that includes content from three Federal government agencies.
+For further information about military scams and how to avoid them, visit the Military Consumer Blog which includes content from three Federal government agencies.